goFrendiAsgard/No-CMS/readme.md

 * Alexandre Mota <-- The one who report a bug related to page authorization
 * Gusro <-- Find out bug related to static page.
 Since his report, static page has 2 versions.
 A dynamic page which is overwritten by static content, or pure static page without any View URL needed
 * Gangsar Swapurba <-- Discover some missleading-behavior.
 He made a lot of modification and found trivial but disgusting bugs of No-CMS.
 One of his report make me consider to provide an option to hide index.php
+* Everyone who was involved by creating issue & pull requests in github.
+I can't write every names there.
+But No-CMS can't be better without them :)

 Roadmap
 ===============